docsforadobe/premiere-scripting-guide/docs/general/marker.md

 **Description**

-Sets the type of the marker to “Chapter”.
+Sets the type of the marker to "Chapter".

 **Parameters**